jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

   def test_assertion_error_w_false(self):
       assert True is not False

-and the terminal shows passing tests
+and the terminal shows all tests are passing

 red: make it fail
 #################################################################################

-There is a :ref:`method<functions>` for this, which you are familiar with from the first failing test
+There is a :ref:`method<functions>` for this as well, you are familiar with it from the first failing test

 .. code-block:: python